 - Rock of Ages achieved the box office record for the Helen Hayes Theatre.
 The production grossed $745,205 over nine performances, for the week ending December 31, 2012.

-- Starting October, the theatre will be home to Harvey Fierstein's Torch Song.
+- Starting March 2019, the theatre will be home to What the Constitution Means to Me.

 - Book your tickets from Headout and take advantage of their best price guarantee, which means you can watch the Best Broadway shows of the season without spending too much.